Bhanupratappur: Roadways

-Bhanupratappur is situated at the intersection of two major Chhattisgarh State Highways SH 5 (Shahdol-Rajnandgaon-Bhadrachalam) and SH 6 (Khariyar-Kanker-Gadchiroli), which cross at Baba Satram Shah Chowk in the heart of the town.
+Bhanupratappur is situated at the intersection of two major Chhattisgarh State Highways SH 5 (Shahdol-Rajnandgaon-Bhadrachalam) and SH 6 (Khariyar-Kanker-Gadchiroli), which cross at Maharajadhiraj Bhanupratap Deo Chowk in the heart of the town.
 It also links to SH 25 (Bhanupratappur-Durgukondal-Kapsi-Pakhanjur) via SH 5 at Keoti, 10 km south of Bhanupratappur.
 Being an important transit stop in the region, it is well connected to all major towns and cities in the state by regular bus service.

 Railways

 Bhanupratappur was connected to the Indian Railway network on 14 April 2018 as part of the Dalli Rajhara–Jagdalpur line of South East Central Railway zone.
 The DEMU train to Raipur was flagged off by the Prime Minister Narendra Modi.
 The railway line has established direct rail connectivity between Bhanupratappur and the state capital, Raipur (150 km away), as well as the industrial town of Bhilai (120 km away).